 Coaches.
 Four coaches were recruited from the alumni list of the coaching program at the university.
 All had a career-coaching certificate obtained through 220 h of training, including several workshops, a peer-coaching process, and a supervised client-coaching process.
 The coaches were aware that they would be participating in a study in which they should coach clients but were unaware of our research questions and blind to our hypotheses.

 In preparation for the coaching sessions, the coaches received training in perspective taking.
 In this 4-h training, the coaches were guided throughout the coaching session and were taught the IS and IO strategies on a behavioral level via exercises and role playing.
 The coaches did not gain theoretical knowledge about the effects of IS or IO behavior.
 Although the clients were randomly assigned to the IO or IS condition, coaches necessarily knew which perspective to take.
-The coaches were briefed not to tell the clients about the two variations and to write down during the coaching session some example lines they used to show either IO or IS behavior.
+The coaches were briefed not to tell the clients about the two variations and to write down during the coaching session some examples of lines they used to show either IO or IS behavior.
 Furthermore, their first coaching was taped in order to control for IO IS training success.
 Time with an external supervisor (without knowledge of our research) was provided to the coaches in case they needed extra help that was not related to the perspective-taking strategy.
 For their efforts, the coaches received official confirmation of the additional training on perspective taking and credit for their coaching hours.

 Procedure.
 The coaching was promoted via the university network as free goal coaching, which supports students in setting and clarifying study- and career-related goals in order to enhance the attainment of these goals.
 Clients were invited to our coaching room at the university.
 Pre- and postcoaching questionnaires, a standardized worksheet, and coaching materials were prepared in the coaching room (all materials were in German).
 Before the actual coaching started, participants signed the informed consent form and filled out the precoaching questionnaire (about 15 min).
 The coaching sessions (about 90 min) were adapted from Braumandl and Dirscherl’s (2005) guidelines for a first coaching session.
 The session started with a short introduction to coaching, while the main part of the coaching focused on concretizing and clarifying the client’s goal and defining concrete steps for reaching this goal, as supported by a worksheet.
 The three most named goals were planning the future career after their studies (53%), finishing their studies successfully (19%), and being better at time management and self-management with regard to their studies (16%; multiple coding possible).
 In the end, the participants chose a picture that represented their goal.
 After the coaching, the participants were asked to fill out the postcoaching questionnaire (about 15 min).

 Measures.
 To investigate the effects of the two perspective-taking strategies on the coaching process, perspective taking was manipulated (independent variable): The coach showed either IS or IO perspective taking during the whole coaching session.
-To compare the two groups, the clients received questions on self-development factors with paper-and-pencil pre- and postcoaching questionnaires.
-In addition, the postcoaching questionnaire assessed the coach’s empathy (directly after the session) as well as the coaching relationship (after the development items but before the coaching outcome measures) and the coaching outcome (at the end).
+To compare the two groups, the clients received questions on self-change factors with paper-and-pencil pre- and postcoaching questionnaires.
+In addition, the postcoaching questionnaire assessed the coach’s empathy (directly after the session) as well as the coaching relationship (after the change items but before the coaching outcome measures) and the coaching outcome (at the end).